RunestoneInteractive/pythonds/_sources/Advanced/rsa.rst

 RSA gets its security from the difficulty of factoring large numbers.
-The public and private keys are derived from a pair of large (100–200 digits) prime numbers.
+The public and private keys are derived from a pair of large (100–200 digit) prime numbers.
 Since long integers are native to Python, this is a fun and easy algorithm to implement.

 To generate the two keys, choose two large prime numbers :math:`p` and